 We accept a limited number of commentary pieces by experts in their fields on topics of interest to business executives in China.
 All commentary pieces are fact checked and authors must provide sources for data cited in the piece.
-We receive more opinion pitches than we can run, so please pitch an editor before writing the piece.

 What We Look for in a Feature Story